mezcel/Prophet-Booklet/README.md

 ##### JS

-* Note: adjust the pages dynamically, or otherwise to account for page grow or shrink, at the moment my book has 46 page faces
+* Note: At the moment my book has 46 page faces, chege the last 2 pages to fit your own book design.

 <em> prophet-flipbook.js</em>